intellicook/app-controller/README.md

 # App Controller

-The connector between backend components and the frontend.
+The controller that connects backend components and the frontend.

 ## Development Setup